Estimated reading time: 6 minutes

 Online and traditional both have their benefits and drawbacks.

-However, both modes can help students explore new ideas, develop critical thinking skills, and build essential competencies for faster advancement in their respective fields.
+But, both modes can help students explore new ideas, develop critical thinking skills, and build essential competencies.

 Pros and Cons of Microlearning